doctest/doctest/doc/markdown/roadmap.md

 - ability to customize the colors in the console output (may also use styles - based on [this](https://github.com/agauniyal/rang))
 - implement breaking into the debugger under linux - see [here](https://github.com/philsquared/Catch/pull/585) and [here](https://github.com/scottt/debugbreak)
 - better testing of the library
-    - should unit test internals
+    - should unit test internals - currently even if a bug is caught by different output it's very difficult to track the reason
     - should test stuff that should not compile
     - should test crash handling
+    - should test more config options

 ### For 2.0: